aceace001/SE-Spring2022/README.md

 Framework: Gin\
 Features: public chat, private chat, update username, log out
 Functions:
-public chat: users can chat to everyone.
+1. public chat: users can chat to everyone.
 Any online users can receive the message.

-private chat: users can choose any online user to chat.
+2. private chat: users can choose any online user to chat.
 They can send messages to each other.
 Others cannot see the messages.

-update username: Users do not have their name at the beginning.
+3. update username: Users do not have their name at the beginning.
 They should update their username.
 After done that, they have unique name.
 This means other users cannot use the same username.

-logout: If users do not want to chat, they can log out the account the quit the chat room.
-The status of the user will changed to inactive.
+4. logout: If users do not want to chat, they can log out the account the quit the chat room.
+The status of the1. user will changed to inactive.

-In addition, I built a client to facilitate operation and combined with sprint1 and sprint2 together.
+5. In addition, I built a client to facilitate operation and combined with sprint1 and sprint2 together.

+6. API documentatio is implemented.
+It contains in backend folder called api.yaml.
+It can be viewed in swagger.io.

 # Sprint 2 Frontend UI design & combine frontend and backend